Important School Policies

 The primary purpose of this policy is to build a culture that will prevent disruptive behaviour within the school.
-By providing students and staff the tools they need to build strong working relationships and always have open and honest communication.
+By providing learners and staff the tools they need to build strong working relationships and always have open and honest communication.
 Nurturing a Professional Learning Community in SIA will give us the base for our restorative practice to take place.
-By showing students that teachers are on the same level as them and that everyone is working towards the same goal of helping the students to achieve their full potential.
+By showing learners that teachers are on the same level as them and that everyone is working towards the same goal of helping the learners to achieve their full potential.

 For the detailed version of the policy please click HERE.

 Scholars International Academy was recognized by Jamal.M.Al Fuqha, Private Schools Coordinator/School Health Section/PHC from Ministry of Health for their outstanding medical services at School.
 SIA received commendable appreciation for the levels of Medical Services and the maintenance of School Clinic.
 From outstanding nursing services to implementing new changes, SIA has truly shown dedication and hardwork.
 Jamal’s words; “All School health team members appreciate the way you have been trained to deliver such satisfying levels of Medical Services & Nursing care for learners.
 I have recommended your School’s Clinic to be one the best, excellent model to others as well.”

 SIA has showed consistency and diligence in getting recognized by the Ministry of Health as Jamal Says; “We are proud to have employees like you as a part of our School Health Team”

 School Wellness is an integral part of an educational system.
 At SIA, we give great importance to ensuring safety and good health for learners by providing excellent medical and clinic services.